 - Maharlika Bay View

 The spot where you can see the Maharlika Bay View is also inside the area of Camp S.K Pendatun.
-Before, it was just a grassy vacant lot on the side of the road but recently, it was improved into something so inviting and well, ‘instagrammable’.
+Before, it was just a grassy vacant lot on the side of the road but recently, it has been improved into something so inviting and well, ‘instagrammable’.
+Below it was, of course, a beach (black sand though).
+If you don’t have a car, you really need to unleash your outdoor drive for some hiking experience just to reach the beach.

 Parang still has other tourist spots but I no longer had time to see them myself.
 Hopefully, in my next visit, the blogger in me will have the energy and time to explore the place.